owncloud/ocis/docs/adr/0005-api-for-spaces.md

 6. **root**  - the root driveItem object.
 7. **webUrl** - The URL to make this space visible in the browser.
 8. **oCCoOwner** - optional array owner objects of the co-owners of a space (*)

-> Note: the **root** object is a [driveItem](https://docs.microsoft.com/de-de/graph/api/resources/driveitem?view=graph-rest-1.0) and contains information about the root of the space.
-Especially important is the member `webDavUrl` in the root object which provides the full URL to be used by clients to address items within the space.
-Also it contains the fields `eTag` and `cTag`.

 The following *driveType* values are available in the first step, but might be enhanced later: